OBCs Full Form-Other Backward Classes

 Other Backward Classes (OBC): Definition, Reservation Policies, and Socio-Economic Impact

-Other Backward Classes (OBC) form a significant part of India's social and economic landscape.
-Recognized by the government as socially and educationally disadvantaged, OBCs are entitled to reservations in education and government jobs to ensure social justice and equality.
-This article explores the definition, history, reservation policies, and socio-economic impact of the OBC category in India.
+Other Backward Classes (OBC) are socially and educationally disadvantaged groups in India, entitled to reservations in education and government jobs to promote equality.
+This article explores the definition, history, policies, and socio-economic impact of the OBC category.

 Who Are Other Backward Classes (OBC)?